aridjayarecipes/cutesrecipes.web.app/content/post/2602-step-by-step-guide-to-make-perfect-kibbe-lebanese-hamburger-steaks.md

 - "1 Walnuts pine nuts or other nuts"
 recipeinstructions:
 - "Rinse the cracked wheat with water, then soak in the water for a bit."
-- "Chop up the onions in a food processor until it&#39;s almost like a paste."
+- "Chop up the onions in a food processor until it's almost like a paste."
 - "Put the ground meat the onions from Step 2, strained cracked wheat from Step 1, and the spices in a bowl and mix well as though making hamburger steak."
 - "Put a bit of the mixture from Step 3 on a plate and cook in the microwave to taste-test.
 Adjust the spices, salt, and pepper as needed."
 - "Shape the filling into small patties with wet hands.
 At this time, my mother-in-law usually stuffs the meat with nuts (such as walnuts)."